Juvenile pityriasis rubra pilaris

 238620000 – Classical juvenile pityriasis rubra pilaris

-- Psoriasis has a more adherent scale, and larger lesions do not have areas of normal skin within them.
+- Psoriasis is the closest clinical mimic of PRP.
+Psoriasis has a more adherent scale, and larger lesions do not have areas of normal skin within them.

 - Keratosis pilaris is usually limited to the extensor extremities.